slomar1/fast_nutrition/README.md

 [ ] Step 5: Build the User Interface (CLI)
 Goal: Use simple `print` and `input` statements to interact with the user.
-[ ] Print a welcome message.
+[✅] Print a welcome message.
-[ ] Ask the user *what* they want to search for (e.g., "1 for calories", "2 for protein").
+[✅] Ask the user *what* they want to search for (e.g., "1 for calories", "2 for protein").
-[ ] Ask the user for their target value (e.g., "Enter max calories:").
+[✅] Ask the user for their target value (e.g., "Enter max calories:").
-[ ] Call the correct search function (from Step 4) based on their input.
+[✅] Call the correct search function (from Step 4) based on their input.
-[ ] Print the results in a clean, readable format.
+[✅] Print the results in a clean, readable format.
 [ ] Add a loop so the program runs again until the user types "exit".
+[ ] Inplement error handling.